siemens/gencmpclient/README.md

-# generic CMP client library
+# generic CMP client

-This is the code repository for the cross-division generic CMP client library with associated demo client and documentation.
+This is the code repository for the cross-division generic CMP client library with associated CLI-based demo/test client and documentation.

 ## Status